openskies-sh/openskies-sh-articles/content/articles/aerobridge-report-incident.md

 tags: ["aerobridge-howto"]
 ---

-In this article you will learn how to report and incident during operation and associate a part in the the assembly with the incident.
+In this article you will learn how to report and incident during flight operations via [Aerobridge](https://aerobridge.io).
+Incidents reporting must have a photo and also be linked to a part in the the assembly.
 To perform these actions, you will need a account in Aerobridge, to get a account for yourself, please join us during our [office hours](https://outlook.office365.com/owa/calendar/AerobridgePro@openskies.sh/bookings/).
 <!--more-->
 ### The problem
-During flight operations sometimes there are incidents that lead to minor or major damage to the vehicle.
-These are normally need to be recorded and Aerobridge provides the digital infrastructure linking the incident to specific parts in the drone assembly.
+During flight operations sometimes there are incidents that lead to minor or major damage to components in the vehicle assembly.
+These are normally recorded in a Excel or notebooks.
+Aerobridge provides the digital infrastructure to report incidents to specific parts that can help the operator maintain world-class incident management system.

 ### Applies to
 **Aerobridge Lite Plan** and above

-### What you need?
+### What do you need?
-For this step, you will need:
+To create a new incident in Aerobridge, you will need:

-- an account with the Lite plan in Aerobridge with your fleet details
+- an account with the Lite plan in Aerobridge with your fleet and assembly details
 - a photo / image of the damaged drone taken on your phone or available on your device

 ### Report an incident
-Follow the following steps to report an incident.
-This is essentially a two-step process where you upload the photo first and then create a incident associating the photo to the incident:
+Follow the steps below to report an incident in the Aerobridge Management Server.
+This is essentially a two-step process where you upload a photo first and then create a incident associating the photo to a component:

 1. Step 1.
 Upload your photo
     - Go to ```Data locker -> Files Manager```
     - Click on ```+ Add a file```
-    - Upload tour photo and select ```File type``` as ```Photo``` in the dropdown
+    - Upload tour photo and select ```File type``` as ```Photo``` in the dropdown list
 2. Step 2.
 Report an incident
     - Go to ```Trusted Flights -> Aircraft```
     - Select the impacted aircraft and click on ```+ Report an Incident```
-    - Select one ```Impacted Components```, add ```Notes``` describing briefly and precisely details about the incident.
-For incidents with multiple compoents that are impacted:
+    - Select one of the ```Impacted Components```, add ```Notes``` describing briefly and precisely details about the incident.

-    - Set the ```New status``` of the component.
+    - Set the ```New status``` of the component, usually it is Damaged or Needs Attention.

 Your incident will be added to the management server and can also see a incident calendar.

+### Good to know
+If multiple components are impacted in an incident, then additional incidents must be created, one incident report must be created per component

 ### Video Demonstration
 {{< youtube cjwjqq9SBAI >}}